prajwalthete/CRUD_DapperAPI/Readme.md

 # Dapper CRUD Application

 This is a CRUD (Create, Read, Update, Delete) application built using Dapper ORM in ASP.NET Core.
-The application consists of the following projects:
+The application consists of the following Layers:

-## Projects
+## Project Contain Following Layers

 1. **DapperCRUDFinal**: This is the main solution folder.
 2. **BusinessLayer**: Contains business logic and interfaces.